Martino Tirimo

 In 2002 he performed a series of six concerts devoted to Chopin's major works and in the same year founded the Rosamunde Trio with which he has since toured extensively.

 Highlights in 2004 included concerts with the Chamber Orchestra of Europe and at the Athens festival, during the Olympic period, he performed Beethoven Concerto No.4 with the Vienna Philharmonic.
+In the same year he had the honour to run with the Olympic torch, perhaps the first classical musician to have done so.

 2005 included performances of the Tippett Piano Concerto, including two in Stuttgart under Sir Roger Norrington, and in 2006 he celebrated Mozart's 250th birthday with several series of 8 concerts each devoted to the complete solo piano works, including one at London's Cadogan Hall.
 He also directed from the piano, in Mozart Concertos, both the Academy of St. Martin in the Fields and the Prague Chamber Orchestra.